What to Do IMMEDIATELY After SHTF

 Communicate with Family and Friends

 It also wouldn’t hurt to let your extended family and friends know your current situation and give them updates every few hours.
 Even if your cellphone happens to be working, you’ll probably have a hard time getting through due to the surge of calls in your area.
-If you can’t reach them, be sure to leave a text message at the very least.
+If you can’t reach them, leave a text message at the very least.

 Things to Look For